jnozzi/cocoadev.com/SiteContent/General/ComplexControlsInCustomView.markdown

 ----

-'''Discussions'''
+**Discussions**

 I decided to take an approach more like that found in the oft-referenced Sketch example.
-I'm not sure if this is the '''best''' approach, but it's certainly the closest to what I want to accomplish.
+I'm not sure if this is the **best** approach, but it's certainly the closest to what I want to accomplish.
 Using its approach toward only drawing the "graphics" that intersect with the rect the view is drawing is certainly more efficient, anyway.
 I also noticed that the Sketch example shows how to "swap in" an editor for their "text graphics" when it's being edited.
 So it seems the Sketch example is a near-perfect fit for everything I'm trying to do.